jtl-software/connector-documentation/plugins/events.rst

 2. Core controller events
 -------------------------

 This event type is connector core events related.
-Can be used if you want to override data that is send by connector core to client or in opposite direction.
+It can be used if you want to override data which is sent by connector core to a client or in opposite direction.

 Event examples: